This article will give you the best usage tips for Commusoft on iOS devices. Your device must also meet our minimum spec: Minimum requirements.

 Close the app when not in use

 The app does not log out once installed, so please close the app once the day's work is completed and open again at the start of the day.
 This will help the overall performance of the app and also reduce battery usage.
-To close the app simply click into your recent apps list on your device (double-tap the home button) and swipe the app closed.
+To close the app simply click into your recent apps list on your device (double-tap the home button, or swipe up from the bottom of the phone) and swipe the app closed.

 Keep the app updated